The Pre-Partisan Caucus (PPC)

 - To be “bi-partisan” is a momentary declared stand-off, a stalemate where both sides continually plot eventual victory over the other;

-- To be “post-partisan” gives license to a political victor to unilaterally declare that partisan debate is over, and thus, no further debate is allowed.
-And the most honest way of being partisan is:
+- To be “post-partisan” gives license to a political victor to unilaterally declare that partisan debate is over, and thus, no further debate is allowed;

 - The “pre-partisan” is where all partisans put their ideas on the table up front and seek to hear all other ideas fully, confident that truth will rise to the top.